 Contributor: Dana Piercy (@danapiercy)

 Dana is an Oklahoman native.
 She received a Bachelors of Science in Education from The University of Oklahoma and a Masters in Leadership and Administration from Oklahoma State University.
 Dana has been a teacher for seventeen years.
 She is currently teaching/working in a Title 1 school.
 Her love for education and children brought me to a different field in education…within the past couple years, Dana has transitioned to a literacy coach.

 Contributor: Lee Shupe (The Misinformed Life of Abe Table)

-Lee spent several years as a middle school language arts and social studies teacher, five years as an instructional coach, a few years teaching alternative education, and is currently teaching high school math.
+Lee spent several years as a middle school language arts and social studies teacher, five years as an instructional coach, a few years teaching alternative education, and is currently teaching middle school math.
 His wife of 26 years, who he adores, teaches kindergarten.
 In his spare time, Lee is engineering sound for his church and writing fiction.

 Contributor: Virginia Soukup (@VLSoukup)

 Virginia is an Elementary Instructional Coach for Union Public Schools in Tulsa OK.
 She has served as a Kindergarten teacher, an Elementary Interventionist in the Native American Program, an Elementary Reading Specialist, and an Academic Specialist for the Union Carrera Program.
 Virginia received a Bachelor’s and Master’s Degrees from Northeastern State University.
 Virginia believes every child has the right to receive a high-quality education.